johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 Add two more routes. one route will be blogs.
 On the blog page, you will need to answer these three questions.
 This won't be a protected route

-13.1 Difference between authorization and authentication
+13.1 Difference between authorization and authentication ⚠🟥 baki ache answer⚠🟥

 13.2 Why are you using firebase?
-What other options do you have to implement authentication?
+What other options do you have to implement authentication? ⚠🟥 baki ache answer⚠🟥

-13.3 What other services does firebase provide other than authentication
+13.3 What other services does firebase provide other than authentication⚠🟥 baki ache answer⚠🟥

 You will create an about me page.
 It could be the about route.
 There you will put your name and your image (picture is optional.
 However, if you put a photo, please put a professional look picture).
 And write a small paragraph (3-5 lines) about your goal.
-And how you will work hard to achieve your goal.
+And how you will work hard to achieve your goal. ⚠🟥 baki ache answer⚠🟥

 Create a 404 page (not found page)👍
 Minimum 9 meaningful git commit👍